ESIGate | Linagora

 • Enterprise portal combining a CMS (Drupal) with internal services.

-• Government sites unifying several applications under the same graphic charter.
+• Government sites unifying several applications under the same visual charter.

-• E‑commerce platforms merging catalogue, blog, and customer area into a single interface.
+• E‑commerce platforms mixing catalog, blog and customer area into a single interface.

 • Modular intranets where each department manages its own application but shares the same front‑end.

-ESIGate is appreciated within the open‑source community, as it reduces integration costs while promoting module autonomy.
+ESIGate is appreciated within the open‑source community because it reduces integration costs while promoting module autonomy.

 Comparison with alternatives